 Posted In:

-In SCCE’s Compliance & Ethics Professional magazine, Julia Arbery and Lisa Van Houten explain how compliance professionals can effectively prepare for the new EU whistleblower regulation.
-They also offer practical guidance to help companies provide standardize protections for those who report breaches of law.
+In SCCE’s Compliance & Ethics Professional magazine, Lisa Van Houten explains how compliance professionals can effectively prepare for the new EU whistleblower regulation.
+She also offers practical guidance to help companies provide standardize protections for those who report breaches of law.

 Read the complete article .